Start9Labs/documentation/site/source/service-guides/bitcoin/bitcoin-integrations.rst

 #.
 In the BitBoxApp sidebar, select Settings > Enable tor proxy.
 #.
 Enable the proxy and confirm the proxy address (127.0.0.1:9050).
 #.
-Then restart the BitBoxApp in order for the new settings to take effect.
+Restart BitBoxApp in order for the new settings to take effect.
 #.
 In the BitBoxApp sidebar, select Settings > Advanced settings > Connect your own full node
 #.
 In the field “Enter the endpoint”, paste Tor address and the port from Electrs properties.
 For example: gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50001
 #.
 Click “Check”, you should be prompted with the message “Successfully established a connection”.